I had some difficulties when trying to add the hover effect for the image. I managed to get it right by using position: absolute

 Think about checking it out, because it's becoming increasingly important.
 Otherwise, great work.

-0 - @ElektrokatSubmitted about 2 years ago
+0 - @ElektrokatSubmitted over 2 years ago

 Hello guys, please I need a code review on this, I did not really have issues with this, but could there be a better way to do it?
 Thank you in anticipation.